Shopify analytics is an out-of-the-box solution, and a basic one at that.

-The out-of-the-box analytics solution Shopify provides is a basic one, and unfortunately, the ecommerce data (transactions, add-to-carts, etc.) is incomplete and unreliable.
+Unfortunately, Shopify tracking of ecommerce data (transactions, add-to-carts, etc.) is incomplete and unreliable.

-If you run a store with a large marketing budget you know how important it is to have accurate Analytics data to establish how your marketing budget is performing.
+If you use Shopify Plus or run a store with a large marketing budget, you especially know how important accurate data is to your sales and marketing efforts.

-The Shopify checkout is sending the customers to a Shopify domain (checkout.shopify.com).
-This makes the visitor sessions end suddenly even if they are in the process of buying something.
+Currently, the Shopify checkout is sending the customers to a Shopify domain (checkout.shopify.com).
+This causes the visitor sessions to end suddenly — even if they are in the process of buying an item.

-The sales attribution for Shopify store owners is also painful due to the change of domains causing ‘checkout.shopify.com’ or a payment gateway to be attributed as the ‘last click’.
+The sales attribution for Shopify mercha is also painful due to the change of domains causing ‘checkout.shopify.com’ or a payment gateway to be attributed as the ‘last click’.

 At the moment, Google Analytics can help you track both micro and macro moments in a customer journey.
 Example of micro-moments are: